CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 ## Taskbar

 On the taskbar right click then "Unlock the taskbar".
 Right click on taskbar and disable: Search box, Task view, News and interest, Windows Ink.
-I like to have the taskbar on the right and not on the bottom, because I have 2 displays.
+I like to have the taskbar on the right and not on the bottom, because there is way more space horizontally then vertically on a 19:6 screen.
 Right click on task bar icons and Hide: Meet now.
 Right click on taskbar - Taskbar settings - Turn system icons on and off - I don't need keyboard indicator, Location and microphone.
 The taskbar does not show the day of week.
 Unlock the taskbar and widen the taskbar just a bit to show the day of week.
 Then lock the taskbar.